CrazyChickenDev/portfolio-v2/content/featured/Muzzlab.com/index.md

 showInProjects: true
 ---

-I was part of the team that built the official Muzzlab Coompany Website; Muzzlab Technologies is a digital development agency that partners with Startups, entrepreneurs and small businesses to turn their product dreams and ideas into a technological reality that meets the market standard.
+I was part of the team that built the official Muzzlab Company Website; Muzzlab Technologies is a digital development agency that partners with Startups, entrepreneurs and small businesses to turn their product dreams and ideas into a technological reality that meets the market standard.
 They plan, build, launch and scale successful apps.